sunil390/zLearning/Sathya_Setup/Linux Installation software steps.md

     source: "https://galaxy.ansible.com"
 ```
 3. on http://localhost:30551/#/login
-a.
-Create new user sathya and provide admin access
+4. Create new user sathya and provide admin access
-b. create new Organization  as ATOS select Excution envirnonment as AWX EE (latest) and Galaxy Credintals as ansible galaxy
+5. create new Organization  as ATOS select Excution envirnonment as AWX EE (latest) and Galaxy Credintals as ansible galaxy
-c. create new credinatals awx-gitlab select Organization  as ATOS, credintal type Source control , give username and password of gitlab
+6. create new credinatals awx-gitlab select Organization  as ATOS, credintal type Source control , give username and password of gitlab
-d. create Inventories Name ZOS1-INV select Organization as ATOS, instance group default
+7. create Inventories Name ZOS1-INV select Organization as ATOS, instance group default
-e. create new hosts as zos1, select inventory as ZOS1-INV and enter below lines on variables yaml.
+8. create new hosts as zos1, select inventory as ZOS1-INV and enter below lines on variables yaml.
 ```
 ---
 ansible_host: 192.168.1.44